 When you sign the purchase contract, your closing manager will open up an escrow account.
 An escrow account is essentially a holding tank for the documents and money you’ll exchange in a house sale.
 On your closing date, the buyer will send their payment to the escrow account.
 Your title company knows that you’re selling a house with a mortgage, so they’ll make your final payment directly to your lender.
 Now, there are officially no liens on the home and ownership can be transferred over to your buyer.

-Have a question that I didn’t cover?
+Have a question about selling a house with a mortgage that I didn’t cover?
 The Perch team is always here to help.
 Send us a message at email@example.com.